ANALYSIS-European retailers are on investors' naughty lists this Christmas

 SURGING COSTS

-Higher energy bills and wages and elevated freight and fabric prices have pushed up costs for euro zone companies by more than 40% this year, according to Eurostat data.
+Higher energy bills, wages and elevated freight and fabric prices have pushed up costs for euro zone companies by more than 40% this year, according to Eurostat data.

 Weaker currencies - the euro and the pound are down 12% and 14% against the U.S. dollar this year - have also made goods more expensive for the import-heavy retail sector.

-Ahead of the holiday season, a slew of companies have announced they plan to hire temporary Christmas staff with British retailers Boots and John Lewis [RIC:RIC:JLPLC.UL] each saying they would recruit 10,000 people.
+Ahead of the holiday season, a slew of companies have announced they plan to hire temporary Christmas staff, with British retailers Boots and John Lewis JLPLC.UL each saying they would recruit 10,000 people.
 But wages are also rising in tight job markets where competition for staff is strong.

 Some companies have managed to partially pass on higher costs to customers, even as demand falls.